emileber/axios-middleware/docs/api/Service.md

 # Middleware `Service` class

 This is the heart of this plugin module.
-It works by leveraging axios' adapter to call its middleware stack at each relevant steps of a request lifecycle.
+It works by leveraging axios' adapter to call the middleware stack at each relevant steps of a request lifecycle.

 ## `constructor(axios)`